 Now it’s time to introduce the most visited ones:

 Damavand, the Highest Volcano Mountain in Asia

 Damavand is located in the Middle of Alborz range, in the South of Mazandaran.
-It is 5610 meters high and is the highest peak in Iran and the second conical peak after Fiji in Japan.
+It is 5610 meters high and is the highest peak among Iran’s mountains and the second conical peak after Fiji in Japan.
 This mountain is a symbol of strength, pride, and glory in Iranian culture.
 Iranian poets use the word ‘’Damavand” in their poems when they want to talk about persistence and fighting against the enemy.

 The minimum air temperature in Damavand Highlands is almost 60 degrees below zero in winters and one-two degrees below zero in summers.
 Furthermore, the speed of the storm in Damavand sometimes ranges from 150 km/h.
 Wind speed in the foothills sometimes reaches 70 kilometers per hour.
 Also, the air pressure at Damavand Peak is half the air pressure at sea level.
 It is also the highest point in the Middle East and the highest volcano in Asia.
 It is a potentially active volcano since there are fumaroles near the summit crater emitting sulfur.

 In case you are wondering and are interested in skiing in Damavand Mountain, here is a tour package ready for you:

 It is one of the most beautiful mountainous regions in Iran.
 Alam-Kuh peak, which is 4848 meters height is the second highest point of Iran after Damavand.
 Alam-Kuh is located in Mazandaran province and it is like a paradise for those who are interested in Flowers, plants, and also gardening.
 So different plant tours are held there in Alam-Kuh every year in spring.
 It is a famous mountain and its reputation is due to the hardness of climbing.
 Its northern wall is a difficult and technical route for climbing.